EndPointCorp/end-point-blog/2023/02/how-to-create-a-hugo-website-without-a-theme.md

 pluralizelisttitles = false
 ```

 Other than the title, the only thing I changed here is disabling `pluralizelisttitles`.
 Hugo expects you to name your sections something singular (e.g., put your blog posts in a `post` directory), then automatically pluralizes the title when listing content in that section (`Posts`).
-I prefer the singular for my classes (Math 112 instead of Math 112s and so on).
+I prefer the singular for my university class names (Math 112 instead of Math 112s and so on).

 ### Layout